-As described in Note 3 to the financial statements, in fiscal 2021 the District adopted new accounting guidance, Governmental Accounting Standards Board (GASB) Statement No. 84, Fiduciary Activities.
-The effect of GASB Statement No. 84 required a prior period adjustment as discussed in Note 15 to the financial statements.
+As described in Note 3 to the financial statements, in fiscal 2022 the District adopted new accounting guidance, Governmental Accounting Standards Board (GASB) Statement No. 87, Leases.
+The effect of GASB Statement No. 87 did not require a restatement to the financial statements.
 Our opinion is not modified with respect to this matter.